United States Coast Guard Auxiliary: During World War II

-During World War II the Coast Guard maintained a unique category of reservist, the "Temporary Reservist," most drawn from the Auxiliary, who were uniformed and armed but unpaid, similar to a home guard.
-Coast Guard Headquarters also issued policies allowing some Auxiliarists and Auxiliary vessels to be armed.
+During World War II, the Coast Guard recognized a distinct class of reservist known as the "Temporary Reservist."
+Many of these individuals came from the ranks of the Auxiliary.
+These Temporary Reservists were uniformed and armed but served without pay, akin to a home guard.
+Additionally, Coast Guard Headquarters set forth directives permitting certain Auxiliarists and their vessels to bear arms.
 In 1941 the Coast Guard, Coast Guard Reserve, and Coast Guard Auxiliary were transferred from the United States Treasury Department to the United States Department of the Navy and in 1942 the Coast Guard Auxiliary was authorized to wear military uniforms.

-During the war Auxiliarists helped the Coast Guard with recruiting and training active duty personnel.
-Beginning in 1942, in response to the growing German U-boat threat to the United States, the U.S. Navy ordered the acquisition of the "maximum practical number of civilian craft in any way capable of going to sea in good weather for a period of at least 48 hours."
-A large number of vessels, owned and piloted by Auxiliarists with crews made-up of Coast Guard reservists, made-up the bulk of the American coastal anti-submarine warfare capability during the early months of World War II (the so-called "Corsair Fleet").
-As newly constructed warships took over the load, the Coast Guard abandoned the concept.
-None of the two thousand civilian craft, armed with depth charges stowed on their decks, ever sank a submarine, though they did rescue several hundred survivors of torpedoed merchant ships.
-From 1942 through the rest of the war Auxiliarists and Coast Guard reservists served on local Port Security Forces to protect the shipping industry.
+During World War II, Auxiliarists played a pivotal role in assisting the Coast Guard with the recruitment and training of active-duty members.
+In 1942, due to the escalating threat posed by German U-boats, the U.S. Navy sought the acquisition of "as many civilian craft as feasible that were capable of undertaking voyages at sea under fair weather conditions for a duration of at least 48 hours."
+A significant portion of vessels, both owned and navigated by Auxiliarists and crewed by Coast Guard reservists, constituted the primary American coastal defense against submarines during the initial stages of World War II, forming what was known as the "Corsair Fleet."

+However, as newly built war vessels began assuming these roles, the Coast Guard phased out the use of these civilian crafts in anti-submarine warfare.
+Despite the fact that these 2,000 civilian vessels, equipped with deck-stowed depth charges, never succeeded in sinking a submarine, they did manage to rescue several hundred survivors from torpedo-stricken merchant ships.
+From 1942 onward and for the remainder of the war, both Auxiliarists and Coast Guard reservists were integral to local Port Security Forces, ensuring the protection of the maritime shipping sector.